jbakse/compform_notes/docs/week_14_games/index.md

 ## Modify Example 1
 - Comment out the `addImage` lines.
 See what happens.
 Put them back.
 - Change the size parameters on `createSprite`.
 What happens?
+Why?
 - The kid in green is running backwards.
 Fix that.
 Tip: `mirrorX`
 - Make the king run to the right.